teslamotors/ansible_puller/README.md

 # ansible-puller

 This daemon extends the `ansible-pull` method of running Ansible.
-It uses HTTP file transmission instead of Git to manage distribution (easy to cache), and integrates with Prometheus monitoring.
+It uses S3 or HTTP file transmission instead of Git to manage distribution (easy to cache), and integrates with Prometheus monitoring.

 ## Why ansible-puller?